 And those are the high points of “What’s New in Logix” as I see them.

-If you have any questions please feel free to post them by clicking on “leave a reply” below, and if I know the answer I’ll be more than happy to reply.
+If you have any questions please feel free to post them by clicking on “post a comment or question” below, and if I know the answer I’ll be more than happy to reply.

 If you’d like to get a copy of the complete presentation it may be available later this week on www.AutomationFair.com.
 If not, your local Rockwell Automation Rep or Distributor Specialist should be more than happy to send you a copy.